CZ-NIC/knot/doc/man_kdig.rst

   Request the nameserver identifier (NSID).

 **+**\ [\ **no**\ ]\ **bufsize**\ =\ *B*
-  Set the EDNS buffer size in bytes (default is 512 bytes).
+  Set EDNS buffer size in bytes (default is 512 bytes).

 **+**\ [\ **no**\ ]\ **padding**\ =\ *B*
   Set EDNS(0) padding option data length (default is no).